 About Me

-My broader perspective embraces humane and ecological values, grounded in the belief that language, society, and the living world are interconnected—a principle that also inspires my animal-rescue and sanctuary work.
+More broadly, my work is grounded in the view that language, society, and the living world are interconnected—an idea that also informs my work in animal rescue and sanctuary building.

 Degrees & Certificates